-As a financial markets participant and financial advisor, Eurizon Capital SGR S.p.A. ("Eurizon Capital SGR", the "SGR" or the "Company") has a fiduciary duty with its Clients and Investors and, more in general, with stakeholders, that requires sustainability-related matters to be managed effectively, with particular reference to returns on financial products and to issuers that the Company invests on behalf of its managed assets.
-In keeping with its own "Engagement Policy", the Company believes that issuers adopting high standards at an environmental, social and corporate governance level, are capable of generating a sustainable performance in the long term.
+As a financial market participant, Eurizon Capital S.A. (henceforth "Eurizon Capital" or the "Company") has a fiduciary duty to its Customers and Investors and, more generally, to the other stakeholders that requires it to effectively deal with the issues relating to sustainability, with reference to the returns on its financial products and to the issuers in which it invests on behalf of the assets under management.
+In line with its own "Engagement policy" the Company believes, in fact, that the issuers implementing high standards at social, environmental, and corporate governance level are able to generate sustainable performances over the long term.